-This article contains the information needed to use NetScaler for load balancing.
+This article contains the information needed to use NetScaler to load balance two or more StoreFront servers.

 This article provides guidance on how to deploy a StoreFront server group containing two or more StoreFront servers in all active load balanced configuration.
 The article provides details of how to configure a NetScaler appliance to load balance incoming requests from Citrix Receiver/Citrix Receiver for Web between all of the StoreFront nodes in the server group and how to configure the new Storefront Monitor for use with a NetScaler or third party load balancer.